Study in Shanghai with IFSA

 Academics

 The IFSA Study in Shanghai: International Business academic track offers unparalleled opportunities to examine China’s rapidly changing business environment and the global networks in which it plays an increasingly strategic role.
-Maximize your learning by tailoring classes to your academic focus, enrolling in the required core class and three to four elective classes, including an internship opportunity.
+Maximize your learning by tailoring classes to your academic focus.
 You must have completed one business and one economics class prior to arrival, or two economics classes if business is not available at your school.

 China: Economic Giant